 - 1. If you are using early binding, run the java2com tool to generate Java wrapper classes and an Interface Definition Language (IDL) file and compile the files.
-See "Generate Java Wrappers and the IDL File-Early Binding Only" on page 2-3. - 2.
-Start the server.
-See "Start the Server" on page 2-4. - 3.
+See "Generate Java Wrappers and the IDL File-Early Binding Only" on page 3-3. - 2.
 Enable COM calls on the server listen port.
-See "Enable COM Calls on the Server Listen Port" on page 2-5. - 4.
+See Enable jCOM in the Administration Console Online Help. - 3.
 Grant access to server classes to COM clients.
-See "Configuring Access Control" on page 2-5. - 5.
+See "Configuring Access Control" on page 3-4. - 4.
 Configure any other relevant console properties.
-See "Configure Other Console Properties" on page 2-6. - Restart the server if you have changed the value of any static console properties, in order for the new values to take effect.
+See Servers: Protocols: jCOM in the Administration Console Online Help.